Aeneas How-Tos

 7 cents/minute long distance rate for 1+ calls to local service area

-Make long distance calls at a fixed low rate of $.07 per minute – anytime day or night, weekday or weekend.
+Make long distance calls at a fixed low rate of $.07 per minute – anytime day or night, weekday or weekend.7 cents/minute for state to state calls

 Your local government asks you to pay the Emergency 911 Charge through your phone bill each month to help pay for the emergency service in your community.